Log in or create new account to save this product to your wishlist.

 Step 3: Choose your moment

-If you’re overseeding, you should sow immediately after mowing.
+If you’re overseeding, you should sow new grass seeds immediately after mowing.
 Make sure that the grass is dry (but the soil is moist).

 Step 4: Distribute the seed evenly